kailash-manasarovar/statement/docs/timeline/2024/may.md

 ![Followers Ludwig B 1](../../content/tweets/may-2024/shared-followers-1.jpg)
 ![Followers Ludwig B 2](../../content/tweets/may-2024/shared-followers-2.jpg)

+- After these interactions, I would see this account's posts on my timeline frequently.
+- It was as if she was on an AI auto-rant about a man who had been obsessed with her, who'd followed her to Scotland, etc etc: relentless drivel with, I expect, truths thrown in.

 ## The laundry

 - I go to the laundry to dry my clothes.